 A few months before the conference, exhibitors can also purchase a list that does include attendees’ names (as long as those attendees didn’t opt out during the registration process).
 The upgraded list allows exhibitors to send out pre-show marketing.
 RSNA also supplies exhibitors with an audience breakdown, including their sub-specialties within radiology.
 “We’re fortunate that we have a large meeting of over 50,000 attendees,” Jaworksi said.
 “We’re able to demonstrate the value in size very easily.
 It’s now demonstrating: ‘Is my customer there?’”

 And like ATS, RSNA sells exhibitors an advance registration list that includes attendees’ names and mailing information.

 These significant efforts aren’t only about event organizers satisfying their exhibitors, or even attracting them.
 That’s part of it, of course, but it’s also about making the event a win for all sides.
 “From the ATS’s viewpoint, the more successful the exhibitors are,” McManus said, “the more successful we all are.”

 Molly Petrilla is a contributing editor to Convene, based in New Jersey.

-This white paper is brought to you by PCMA and This Is Cleveland.
+Editor’s Note: This article was originally published as a PCMA white paper, supported by Destination Cleveland.
 Please register below to download this white paper in PDF format.